Monmouth County Mosquito Control

 If you are experiencing a mosquito problem, submit a request for service by calling the office at 732-542-3630 or by completing the online form by clicking the Request for Service button to the right.
 A mosquito inspector will visit your property and surrounding areas to find the water sources producing mosquitoes.

-The Tick Identification and Testing Service of the MCMCAB Tick-borne Diseases Program is currently available to the residents of Monmouth County.
-At this time all ticks must be submitted in person at the Monmouth County Mosquito Control Advisory Board located at 1901 Wayside Road in Tinton Falls.
+The Tick Identification and Testing Service of the MCMC Tick-borne Diseases Program is currently available to the residents of Monmouth County.
+At this time all ticks must be submitted in person at the Monmouth County Mosquito Control located at 1901 Wayside Road in Tinton Falls.
 Click on the Tick Identification and Testing Service button to the left for more information.

 The Board provides mosquito control and tick-testing services to the residents of Monmouth County.
 Our strategy for mosquito control relies on an Integrated Pest Management approach focusing on controlling mosquito larvae versus broad control of adult mosquitoes.
 Much of our efforts involve source control-- reducing or eliminating the standing water where mosquito larvae flourish.
 Where possible, the Board works with nature to control mosquitoes by introducing fish that eat mosquito larvae or cleaning a stream to improve water flow.
 Our use of pesticides is based on surveillance data and follows state and federal regulations as well as recommendations provided by Rutgers University.